 What to expect

-- Free bandana with every adult ticket - Every four-legged friend gets a free bandana so they’ll look even cuter.
+- Free dog bandana with every adult ticket – to help your four legged friend look even cuter.

-- If you ask people to sponsor you or your dog, and raise more than £50, we’ll send you a special Great British Dog Walk certificate to say thank you!
+- If you ask people to sponsor you or your dog, and raise more than £50, we’ll send you a special Great British Dog Walk certificate to mark your achievement!

 Cost: Adults: £10 online, £12 on the day, Children (under 16): free

 Minimum Sponsorship: No minimum sponsorship but if you raise more than £50 you'll receive an exclusive Great British Dog Walk certificate

 Terrain: Both routes are over varied terrain and with uneven areas, some stiles and challenging steep climbs (especially the longer route).
 For this reason we recommend that these walks are not suitable for buggies or wheelchairs.
 The ground floor of the House and parts of the gardens at Lyme are suitable.
 Please contact us with any mobility queries.

 Parking: Some limited parking is available on site and included in the entry fee.